Sohacodes/magazine/README.md

 # magazine
-📰 Website for our school's unnamed newsletter
+📰 Website for our school's unnamed magazine